Nikym/diss-scripts/README.md

-# FAT to YCB Data Processing Scripts
+# FAT to YCB Data Processing Scripts -- WIP, Awaiting Cleanup

 The following set of scripts allow for easy conversion from the Falling Things dataset file / image structure to that of the YCB dataset.
 Similarly, this also works for the outputs of the NDDS plugin for UE4.